rmasters/units/README.md

 The conversion class can either be instantiated directly, or used as a singleton using the supplied facade class.
 Each Convert instance has its own registry of units and conversions.

+Once units and conversions have been registered (see below), values can be converted as so:

+    use Units\Facade as Units;

+    Units::convert('kg', 'lb', 42); // => 92.568

 A number of standard conversions are supplied with the library.
 These functions register with the Facade singleton instance by default, or with a Convert instance if given.

     // Defined in src/Units/conversions/